LelsersLasers/Applied-Comp-Sci/80sGame/README.md

     - Clean Edges
         - Rectangles with clear hitboxes
     - Animated Player
-        - Always doing the move animation
+        - Animation changes only when moving
-        - But stops when dead (to show death)
+        - Changes color on death
 - Simple Gameplay
     - Move just up/down/left/right (no diagonal)
     - Abilites are relativly straightforward to use